WenzhiDong/Pewlett-Hackard-Analysis/README.md

 - create a mentorship-eligibility table that holds the current employees who were born between January 1, 1965 and December 31, 1965.

 ## Result
-To create these two tables, I
+To create these two tables, I will
 - use "inner join" to join two tables
 - use "into" to save tables
 - use "distinct on" to remove duplicated employees because some employees switch titles over years
 - use "order by" to sort the data
 - use group by to show the number of employees in each department

-### Retirement Titles
+### Retirement Titles Table
 Before deleting duplicated rows, the table is like below:

 ![before](before_distinct_on.png)